-Many categories lend themselves to concentrating volume with suppliers to maximize pricing competitiveness and the same can be said about fleet but not in all cases, especially when different geographical locations are concerned.
+Many categories lend themselves to concentrating volume with suppliers to maximize pricing competitiveness.
+The same can be said about fleet but not in all cases, especially when different geographical locations are concerned.

-On a country level it is worthwhile consolidating spend around dealer terms, vehicle funding, maintenance.
-At a global level you could extend this to tyres, manufacturers and glass.
+On a country level, it is worthwhile consolidating spending around dealer terms, vehicle funding, maintenance.
+At a global level, you could extend this to tyres, manufacturers and glass.

-One area of contention is in consolidation of fleet management provider.
-There are undoubtedly benefits to a global sourcing arrangement such as a single view of management information across all countries and certain financial incentives offered by the supplier.
-The purchaser also has more influence over the supplier given the increased scope.
+One area of contention is in consolidation of fleet management providers.
+There are undoubtedly benefits to a global sourcing arrangement, such as a single view of management information across all countries and specific financial incentives offered by the supplier.
+The purchaser also has more influence over the supplier, given the increased scope.

 However, all suppliers have P&L’s at a country level meaning limited scope for cross country subsidies.
-Each market is different in terms of vehicle acquisition cost, funding, maintenance provision and residual value.
+Each market is different regarding the vehicle acquisition cost, funding, maintenance provision and residual value.
 Service levels and access to credit can also vary significantly by country.

-In our opinion it is therefore highly unlikely a single provider will offer the best commercial outcome in each country.
-It becomes a hard sell to the countries where they are not getting the best commercial arrangements!
+In our opinion, it is therefore highly unlikely a single provider will offer the best commercial outcome in each country.
+So it becomes a hard sell to the countries where they are not getting the best commercial arrangements!

-Simplistically, where there is a limited choice then it is easier to benchmark pricing, ensuring that price doesn’t creep up over time.
-However, a user chooser fleet with free choice can make it very difficult to manage the ongoing pricing provided by a sole supplier which may mean a competitive bidding environment is more suitable.
+Simplistically, where there is a limited choice, it is easier to benchmark pricing, ensuring that price doesn’t creep up over time.
+However, a user chooser fleet with free choice can make it very difficult to manage the ongoing pricing provided by a sole supplier, which may mean a more suitable competitive bidding environment.

-Ancillary services such as daily hire or accident management services, are major value drivers for fleet management companies.
-The extent to which these should be bundled or un-bundled is important to drive the maximum value from the fleet.
-There is a balance between operational effectiveness and commercial value which will depend on the individual circumstances of the fleet.
+Ancillary services such as daily hire or accident management services are major value drivers for fleet management companies.
+Deciding to bundle or unbundle these services is vital to drive the maximum value from the fleet.
+There is a balance between operational effectiveness and commercial value, which will depend on the individual circumstances of the fleet.

 Lever 3 | Alternative Specification

-To create the conditions for maximizing commercial arrangements the structure of the vehicle fleet needs to be identified before going to market.
+The structure of the vehicle fleet needs to be identified before going to market to create the conditions for maximising commercial arrangements.

-Where possible the vehicle specification and selection should be rationalized.
-This helps with volume leverage but also assists with the operational running of the fleet.
-This can be particularly effective with commercial vehicles, business need or operational vehicles.
+Rationalising the vehicle specification and selection is crucial.
+Helping with volume leverage but also assisting with the operational running of the fleet.
+This can be particularly effective with commercial vehicles, business needs or operational vehicles.

-One company we have worked with saved up 17% on 1,000 vehicles through specification rationalization over 8 countries.
-Even for status vehicles consideration should be given to whether a fully open choice is desirable, or would drivers be happy with selecting from three or four manufacturers.
+One company we have worked with saved up 17% on 1,000 vehicles through specification rationalisation over eight countries.
+Even for status vehicles, consider whether a fully open choice is desirable or drivers would be happy selecting from three or four manufacturers.

-How services are delivered to drivers and the business are important considerations.
+Service delivery to drivers and the business are important considerations.
 Business facing processes need to be as efficient and unambiguous as possible.
-Billing, quote, order, maintenance and de-fleeting processes are all key aspects of the vehicle life cycle.
-The degree to which some or all of these services are outsourced have a significant impact on how the supplier relationship is structured.
+Billing, quote, order, maintenance and de-fleeting processes are critical aspects of the vehicle life cycle.
+The degree to which some or all of these outsourced services have a significant impact on how the supplier relationship is structured.

 Lever 4 | Competitive Sourcing